CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ## Evaluating expressions

 > Recall 🗣️ : Computers work by storing and performing operations on data.

-> Computer programs will often consist of many expressions built from operations on data.
+Computer programs will be built from many different expressions.
-> So we must understand how expressions are evaluated if we are to understand how computer programs are executed.
+So we must understand how expressions are evaluated if we are to understand how computer programs are executed.

 We can take an expression like `36 * 45` and ask what it evaluates to.
 If we understand what the `*` operator represents (in this case multiplication) and if we understand the arithmetic rules represented by the operation we can evaluate this expression.